Reubenpt123/wfcrl-benchmark/Notes.md

 - **Neural Network Consistency**: Ensure neural network architectures match between training and evaluation files
 - **Minimum Training Requirements**: IPPO/MAPPO require ≈3000 timesteps minimum to save properly
   - Below this threshold: `ValueError: Shape of passed values is (7, 1), indices imply (7, 7)`
-  - This can be useful constraint for debugging runs
+  - This can be useful for debugging runs

 ## Experimental Results